-All new TVs come with a Freeview tuner, meaning you can watch great television channels (including high-definition ones if you have Freeview HD) without needing a subscription or additional equipment.
+All new TVs have a Freeview tuner, meaning you can watch a wider range of television channels (including high-definition ones if you have Freeview HD) without needing a subscription or additional equipment.

 However, even after the completion of the digital TV switchover boosted Freeview coverage in the UK to 98.5%, some people still struggle to get good reception in their home.

 The best TV signal will always be achieved with a rooftop aerial but that's not always an option.
 For example, you may live in a block of flats without aerial access, or maybe you're already using the aerial connection for another television in your home.
 This is where an indoor aerial can help.

 Indoor aerials come in a variety of shapes and sizes, but the key thing to consider is how you'll need to angle or 'polarise' yours to match the local transmitter that's beaming the Freeview TV signal to your home.
 If you don't do this, you could still see a fuzzy, distorted picture.